iorveth/scrt-poker-joker/README.md

 ### Set up

 - the total number of dice per player is 5
-- there is a base bet value per die
+- there is a base bet value per dice
 - the initial total stake is number of players x base bet x 5 (number of dice per player)

 ### Play